dwiedersum/mass_calculator/README.md

 ## mass_calculator

-Calculating your mass on the moon.
+Calculating your weight force on earth and moon.

 ### Rationale